Global stock markets mixed ahead of US jobs data - ExBulletin

 The Nikkei 225 in Tokyo gained 0.9% to 28,175.897 after labor incomes in June rose 2.2% year on year, although forecasters warned the strength was unlikely to last.
 Much of the increase is due to semi-annual bonuses which are paid in June.

-India’s Sensex rose 0.1% to 58,381.11 after the Reserve Bank of India raised its benchmark interest rate by half a percentage point to 5.4%.
+Indias Sensex rose 0.1% to 58,381.11 after the Reserve Bank of India raised its benchmark interest rate half a percentage point to 5.4%.
 Central bank governor Shaktikanta Das predicts economic growth of 7.2% for the year to March and inflation of 6.7%.

 New Zealand and Bangkok fell while Singapore rose.

-Jakarta rose 0.4% after Indonesia’s economy posted stronger-than-expected growth of 5.4% year-on-year in the final quarter.
+Jakarta rose 0.4% after Indonesia’s economy posted stronger-than-expected growth of 5.4% year-on-year in the latest quarter.

 Investors fear that rate hikes by the Fed and other central banks in Europe and Asia to rein in inflation that is at multi-decade highs could derail economic growth.